instantOS/instantos.github.io/faq.md

 Depends on what colors you want to change.
 Some are available through the various theming options in the settings menu.
-For the window manager colors, you create or copy and existing `~/.Xresources` file, then run `xrdb ~/.Xresources` ([example](https://github.com/instantOS/instantNIX/blob/dev/utils/Xresources)).
+For the window manager and instantMENU colors, you create or copy an existing `~/.Xresources` file, then run `xrdb ~/.Xresources` ([example](https://github.com/instantOS/instantNIX/blob/dev/utils/Xresources)).
+You can also try some preexisting themes from ([instantRICE](https://uvera.github.io/instantrice/)).

 ## What is the weird A100% or "i" in the status bar